gtri/rapid-modeling-tools/ingrid/README.md

 **Structure of Command Line Integration (cli) Commands**

-Let's dissect a "compare" operation.
+Dissecting a "compare" operation:

+* **Without Anaconda Project**
+    * `model-processing --compare --original "<path\to\original\file\filename>" --update "<path\to\update\directory>" --output "<path\to\output\directory>"`
+        * `model-processing` alerts the command line integration script that we wish to execute the `ingrid` functionality with the following arguments.
+        * At a high level, that means that the `model_processing` program understands the flags `--compare`, `--original`, `--update`, and `--output`.
+            * In reality, `model_processing` understands `--compare` and `--compare` expects inputs of `--original` and `--update` with an optional `--output`.
+            * `--original` should be followed by a relative or absolute file path to the original Excel file.
+                * Placing the file path in quotations `" "` allows for spaces, which would otherwise be interpreted as separate arguments.
+            * `--update` should be a relative or absolute file path to the update Excel file(s).
+                * Ingrid handles more than one compare by computing the differences of each update file relative to the original file.
+Ingrid does not check for difference between any two files given in the update list since user intention may not be confidently interpreted.
+            * `--output` should be a path to a directory where the user wishes for Ingrid to place the results of the `--compare` command.
+                * `--output` is optional and if not specified then Ingrid places all outputs in the same directory as the input file.
+    * These explanations generalize to the `--create` command.

 * **With Anaconda Project**
     * `anaconda-project run cli --compare --original "<path\to\original\file\filename>" --update "<path\to\update\directory>" --output "<path\to\output\directory>"`
         * `anaconda-project run cli`: tells the terminal to open the `anaconda-project` script.
 Then scan for the command titled `cli` and execute that command.
 This translates to the invocation of the `model_processing` program.
-        * Now that we have invoced the `model_processing` program we supply it the rest of the arguments.
+        * Now that we have invoked the `model_processing` program we supply it the rest of the arguments.
         * At this point, `anaconda-project` passes the rest of the arguments to the `model_processing` program.
-        * At a high level, that means the `model_processing` program understands the flags `--compare`, `--original`, `--update`, and `--output`.
+            * Read above for a description of the `model_processing` program and how it parses commands.

 **Generating Documentation**
 * To generate the Documentation that lives in the `./doc` directory you will